kddprojectgroup1/kdd-project-group_1/README.md

 ### 3.Machine Learning:

-For modelling, based on the dataset we use:
+For modeling, based on the dataset we use:

 * Classification: Naive Bayes(NB) to predict the probability of guests choosing the Airbnb given its location, price, ratings.
-* Clustering: K-Nearest Neighbours(KNN) to know about which locations in NYC is popular for Airbnb's considering price, ratings.
+* Clustering: K-Nearest Neighbours(KNN) to know about which locations in NYC are popular for Airbnb's considering price, ratings.
-* Regression: Linear regression(TF-IDF) to recommend Airbnb to guests by training and testing, based on their selection of features.
+* Regression: Linear regression(TF-IDF) to recommend Airbnb to guests by training and testing, considering the features chosen.

 ### 4.Evaluation:

-For the performance evaluation, based on the modelling done we use the metrics ROC curve, AUC value and Confusion matrix.
+For the performance evaluation, based on the modeling is done we use the metrics ROC curve, AUC value, and Confusion matrix.

 ### 5.Conclusion:

-Finally, we acheive useful insights from the model built based on pre-defined objectives.
+Finally, we achieve useful insights from the model built based on pre-defined objectives.